 Rules of Engagement

-What is the purpose of a graduate seminar, and how does one use such a space to usefully engage with texts?
-I offer this document as an answer to that question and as a kind of constitution for our class.
+What is the purpose of a graduate seminar, and how does one use such a space to engage with texts?
+This document offers some answers to these questions and serves as a kind of constitution for our class.

 The military root of the phrase "rules of engagement" is unfortunate because we are actually interested in something as nonviolent as possible.
 Of course, any interpretation of a text will do violence to it.
 This is the nature of interpretation.
 We fit a text or a set of ideas into a pre-existing framework that we already have.
 This is unavoidable.
 But we can try our best to forestall that violence or to at least soften the blow.
-In the interest of this kind of approach, I offer the following rules:
+In the interest of this kind of approach, this class will observe the following rules:

 1. Disagreement and agreement are immaterial.

 Our primary task is to understand, and this does not require agreement or disagreement.
-The only agreement the seminar asks of you is this: I agree to read, consider, analyze, and ask questions about the texts and objects we will address.
+This seminar only asks that you agree to read, consider, analyze, and ask questions about the texts and objects we will address.

 In his essay "The Rhetoric of Hitler's Battle," Kenneth Burke presents us with a succinct encapsulation of this first rule of engagement: